Updating and proving your pre-settled or settled status

 You might want to add another identity document so you can use it to travel - for example, if you applied using your national ID card but want to travel using your passport.

-To add or change your identity document, you'll need to upload a picture of it when you update your status online.
 It will be a number of weeks before you can log in with your new identity document details - make sure you keep the details of your old one until then.

 When you add a new identity document to your online status, you’ll need to sign in using that identity document in the future.